 International Student Admissions and Application

-- Step 1: Contact the Admissions office via email: firstname.lastname@example.org.
+- Step 1: Contact our Admissions team at firstname.lastname@example.org.

 - Step 2: Complete the International Student application and submit it with the non-refundable $125 International Student application fee.
-Application fee may be paid using the PayPal button to the right under the title: Application Fee.
+The International Application fee may be paid by PayPal.

-- Step 4: Final interview will be scheduled with and conducted by senior faculty members.
+- Step 4: The final interview will be scheduled with and conducted by senior faculty members.

 We prefer that students apply for admission into grade nine or ten.
 Students who are applying to grades 10, 11, or 12 are required to provide a translated copy of academic records for high school equivalent education in a foreign country.
-Instructions for having your academic records translated are here.
+Have your academic records translated.
 (We do not accept international applications from students below grade nine unless the applying student will live with their parents full-time in the local community of Fair Oaks.
-For more information about lower school admissions, please contact our Admissions office at email@example.com, and find applications here.)
+For more information about lower school admissions, please contact our Admissions team at email@example.com, and complete a Lower School Application.)